 Selecting a File in Your Working Copy

-One way to access a single file's commit history is through Tower's Working Copy view.
+Another way to access a single file's commit history is through Tower's Working Copy view.

 Simply right-click the file and choose.

-Searching for a File
+Searching a File in a History View

 Another way is to search for a file in one of Tower's History views (either directly via the "History" item or by selecting a branch or tag in the sidebar).